nandhakumar2611/mindx-inventory-docs/docs/salesorders/delete-salesorder.md

 Delete Sales Order
 You can delete the sales order you have sent to your customer.
 Here’s how:

-Go to Sales > Sales Orders.
+- Go to **Sales** on the left sidebar and select **Sales Orders**.
-Select the sales order you want to delete.
+- Locate the sales orders you wish to delete from the list.
-Click More > Delete.
+- Select the **checkbox** next to the sales orders you want to mark for deletion.
-Delete Purchase Order
+- Click the **Delete** button at the right side of the page.

-If you have already invoiced the sales order, you will not be able to delete it.
-You will have to first delete the invoice before deleting the sales order.
+Please **note** that if you have already **invoiced** the sales order, you will not be able to delete it directly.
+To proceed with deleting the sales order, you must first delete the associated invoice.